Other possible gateways to America

 Canada welcomed nearly three million immigrants between 1896 and 1914, with growing numbers of newcomers from Russia, Italy, and other southern and eastern European points.

+An immigrant could land in Canada or Mexico and then move to the United States.
 If the immigrants first entered Canada they often then entered the United States through:

 - Chicago, Illinois